 (3) Arranging on-going appointments

 If we both agree to work together, we will arrange a follow-up appointment for the following week usually.
-I offer appointments on a weekly basis for 1 hour at a time, or 1.5 hours.
+I offer appointments typically on a weekly basis for 50 minutes per session.

 Training, qualifications & experience